sahilrajput03/sahilrajput03/articles/faqs.md

 **Q. When does scaling problem occur and how to fix it?**

-👉🏻 When minimum of 10k users visit your site at the same time (1 second).
+👉🏻 When minimum of 10k users visit your site at the same time in 1 second (roughly).

 1min = 6 lakhs visits